 Most important, she is right that teaching is a humane art built upon loving relationships between teachers and students.
 If you orient the system exclusively around a series of multiple choice accountability assessments, you distort it.

-If you make tests all-important, you give schools an incentive to drop the subjects that don't show up on the exams but that help students become fully rounded individuals -- like history, poetry,
+If you make tests all-important, you give schools an incentive to drop the subjects that don't show up on the exams but that help students become fully rounded individuals -- like history, poetry, art and sports.

 You may end up with schools that emphasize test-taking, not genuine learning.
 You may create incentives for schools to game the system by easing out kids who might bring the average scores down, for example.